Coronavirus outbreak: About 203 million people watched PM Modi's address to nation, says BARC

 Speaking to reporters, Broadcast Audience Research Council's (BARC) chief executive Sunil Lulla said that the fourth address, that was held on Tuesday, was telecasted by 199 broadcasters and generated nearly 4 billion viewing minutes.

-Lulla also hinted that it is primarily driven by national broadcaster Doordarshan, which rised as a phonix to the private sector channels by launching its classic shows like Ramayan and Mahabharat.
+Lulla also hinted that it is primarily driven by national broadcaster Doordarshan, which rose like a phoenix to the private sector channels by launching its classic shows like Ramayan and Mahabharat.